RikusWiehahn/internet-computer-web-2-bridge/README.md

 ```
 The off-chain node.js server will periodically pull the latest requests from the bridge canister, process them and send the response back to the bridge canister.

-The response can then be pulled from the bridge canister using the request's id
+The response can then be pulled from the bridge canister using the request's id.